-Concerned Member States should peer review the assessment made by the zRMS focusing on:
+cMSs should peer review the assessment made by the zRMS focusing on:

 - Areas having an impact on decision making. - Areas of concern pointed out in the inclusion regulation. - New studies submitted to address data gaps identified in the review report. - Studies covering data requirements for uses that have not been evaluated before.